 NO CHIC’N NUGGET

 These little wonders are delicious!
-Four of them make the perfect snack or you could add to them and make a full meal.
+Four of them make the perfect snack, or you could have some sides with them and make a full meal.
 I can see myself popping over to M&S at some point in the not so distant future to make sure I have some stashed in the freezer.
 The breadcrumbs are golden and crumbly, exactly what you want from a nugget.
-The "meat" itself is a soy-based protein which is tender and deliciously seasoned.
-They're a great little treat if you're looking for a more substantial snack.
-I could also see them being part of a larger plate.
-Pop them on a plate with some chips & mayo and you've got yourself a quick and easy meal.
+The “meat” itself is a soy-based protein which is tender and deliciously seasoned.
+They’re a great little treat if you’re looking for a more substantial snack.
+Pop them on a plate with some chips & mayo and you’ve got yourself a quick and easy meal.